ttscoff/niftymenu/README.md

 Pressing __Shift-E__ or selecting Expos&eacute; from the utility menu will open all of the menus at once, spreading them out for easy visibility and scanning.

+### Custom Wallpaper

+Use the tools menu to select your own wallpaper, or to grab a random one (optionally based on a keyword search) from Unsplash.

 ### JavaScript API for automating

 Search and select menu items with simple API methods.
 Any automation method  that can interact with a web browser (AppleScript, browser testing platform...) will make it possible to script and capture a dozen screenshots with the click of a button.
 Even if those menu items move around.
 See the [API documentation.][jsapi]